Planetbiru/MusicXML/README.md

         2. The same MusicXML is converted to an SVG for visual rendering, allowing for synchronized highlighting of notes and lyrics as the audio plays.
 *   **SVG Rendering:** Create scalable SVG vector graphics of your sheet music from MusicXML data, perfect for web display.
     *   **Interactive:** The generated SVG includes `data-*` attributes for easy synchronization with an audio player, enabling features like note highlighting and a moving playhead.
+    *   **Page-by-Page Preview:** In addition to a single, continuous scrolling view, the SVG can also be rendered in a multi-page layout, similar to a PDF.
+This is useful for previewing how the score will look when printed.
+This behavior is controlled by a parameter in the conversion function.
 *   **PDF Rendering:** Generate high-quality PDF sheet music from MusicXML data using a built-in FPDF-based rendering engine.
 No external binaries required.
 *   **Track & Channel Filtering:** Easily select a specific track or channel from a MIDI file to render.
 *   **Automatic Part Detection:** Intelligently detects the most suitable part to render (e.g., the main melody with lyrics).